pnp/PnP/Samples/Provisioning.Cloud.Async/readme.md

 # Provisioning.Cloud.Async #

 ### Summary ###
-This sample demonstrates common tasks related on the publishing features, like how to deploy page layouts and master pages.
-It also shows how you can use property bag entries in the Web object to control the available page layouts and available web templates settings for the publishing sites.
+This sample shows how branding elements like master pages, page layouts, images and CSS files can be uploaded, published and approved using CSOM.
+The sample also shows how to change master page for a site.

 ### Walkthrough Video ###
 Visit the video on Channel 9 - [http://channel9.msdn.com/Blogs/Office-365-Dev/Asynchronious-site-collection-creation-for-cloud-Office-365-Developer-Patterns-and-Practices](http://channel9.msdn.com/Blogs/Office-365-Dev/Asynchronious-site-collection-creation-for-cloud-Office-365-Developer-Patterns-and-Practices)